AriFordsham/GHCWiki/building/docs.md

 ```

 They are set to `YES` or `NO` in `mk/config.mk` by configure, depending on whether the necessary tools were detected on your system.
+If you install the tools later please run `configure` again to enable the default settings automatically.
 You can override the automatic settings in your `mk/build.mk` file.

 To build a document on its own, for example the Users Guide, do this: